daniaokuye/winnerineast.github.io/README.md

 - [libfacedetection](https://github.com/winnerineast/libfacedetection): This is an open source library for CNN-based face detection in images.
 The CNN model has been converted to static variables in C source files.
 The source code does not depend on any other libraries.
 What you need is just a C++ compiler.
 You can compile the source code under Windows, Linux, ARM and any platform with a C++ compiler.
 - [Menpo BenchMark](https://github.com/winnerineast/MenpoBenchmark): Multi-pose 2D and 3D Face Alignment and Tracking.
 - [MobileFace](https://github.com/winnerineast/MobileFace):A face recognition solution on mobile device.
+- [SeetaFace Engine](https://github.com/winnerineast/SeetaFaceEngine): SeetaFace Engine is an open source C++ face recognition engine, which can run on CPU with no third-party dependence.
+It contains three key parts, i.e., SeetaFace Detection, SeetaFace Alignment and SeetaFace Identification, which are necessary and sufficient for building a real-world face recognition applicaiton system.
 - [SeetaFace2](https://github.com/winnerineast/SeetaFace2): a set of FRS including face detector, face landmarker, face recognizer.
 - [SeetaFace2 Engine](https://github.com/winnerineast/SeetaFaceEngine2): SeetaFace2 Engine contains three key parts, i.e., SeetaFace2 Detection, SeetaFace2 Alignment and SeetaFace2 Identification.
 It can run in Android OS, Windows and Linux.
 - [SSH](https://github.com/winnerineast/SSH):This repository includes the code for training and evaluating the SSH face detector introduced in our ICCV 2017 paper.